 If the initiating SEPP receives the senderN32fFqdn IE and/or the senderN32fPort IE from the responding SEPP and TLS is negotiated as the security option for N32-f, the initiating SEPP should establish the N32-f connection towards the responding SEPP using the received N32-f FQDN and/or the senderN32fPort IE, and vice-versa.

 2b.
-On failure, the responding SEPP shall respond to the initiating SEPP with an appropriate 4xx/5xx status code as specified in clause 6.1.4.2.
+On failure or redirection, the responding SEPP shall respond to the initiating SEPP with an appropriate status code as specified in clause 6.1.4.2.

 Editor’s note: GSMA IR.67 does not document DNS procedures for resolving N32-f FQDNs.
 It is FFS whether N32-f FQDNs should be managed in GSMA DNS.